PDKetchum/module-4-javascript-quiz/README.md

 Selecting Answers:

-- Click on the radio of your answer
+- Click on the radio next to your selected answer
 - Click Submit to move on to next question/page

 Incorrect Answers: